Trusted by 100,000+ organizations globally

 Additionally, grants for school security can be used to fund smart software integrations such as AI-powered video surveillance analytics to provide security teams with higher-quality data that can be used to pinpoint the location of potential risks much faster.
 For example, safe school grants could help fund AI-powered video analytics that enable security teams and first responders to search through hours of video quickly to find a person or vehicle of interest so that they can respond faster.

-Integrations with environmental sensor systems can also be leveraged so that the activation of installed vape, smoke, carbon monoxide and noise fluctuation sensors can be used to alert security personnel, via software notifications or radio communication, to the presence of potentially harmful incidents so they can pull up live footage captured by nearby cameras to determine if a response is necessary.
+Integrations with environmental sensor systems can also be leveraged.
+The activation of smoke, carbon monoxide, noise fluctuation and vape sensors can be used to alert security personnel, via software notifications or radio communication, to the presence of potentially harmful incidents so they can pull up live footage captured by nearby cameras to determine if a response is necessary.

 Grants for school security improvements can be used to install new or upgrade existing access control devices to prevent intruders and unauthorized persons from endangering students and staff.